Monster Cookie Bars

 Instructions

-- 3. Bake in a greased 13×18 inch pan at 350 degrees for 15 minutes for a soft, chewy bar.
+- Place in the oven and preheated at 350 degrees Fahrenheit for 15 minutes for a soft, chewy bar.
 They will not look done, but will cook as they set.

 Tips